Bji Gewog

 Bji Gewog (Note: Alternative spellings: Bje and Bjee.)
 (Dzongkha: སྦྱིས་) is a gewog (village block) of Haa District, Bhutan.
 It is the northernmost gewog of the Haa District, bordering China's Chumbi Valley (Yadong County).
-The gewog has mostly mountainous terrain, with rivers flowing into Amo Chu in the west and the Ha Chu in the east.
+The gewog has mostly mountainous terrain, with rivers flowing into Amo Chu in the west and the Haa Chu in the east.
 China claims a large part of the gewog as its territory and has recently started building roads and villages in the border areas.

 Geography

 In 2002, the Ninth Plan document reported that the Bji Gewog had an area of 832 square kilometres and contained 234 households in 8 villages.
 In 2013, in the Eleventh Plan document, the area was reported as 802.2 square kilometres.
 The reduction of 30 square kilometres is attributable to a possible cession of the Kongbu region to China.
 It is not being shown as belonging to Bhutan in the current maps.